Our primary focus is education… We do not operate just as a provider of paid childcare.

 If you would like a tour of the school please phone the school office on 01179030323.

 Nursery classes for 3 & 4 year olds – admissions

 All children nationally automatically become eligible to receive a free part-time place of 15 hours per week in the term after they turn 3 years of age.
-At St Werburgh’s Park we offer these hours either as five mornings or five afternoon sessions.
-(Unfortunately, due to changes in national funding for early years, we are no longer able to offer full time places).
+At St Werburgh’s Park we offer these hours either as five mornings, five afternoons or two and half days.
 You can register your child for a place in one of our nursery classes after their 1st birthday.
 Registration forms can be downloaded (by clicking the link in the menu on the right) or picked up from the School Office.